kannans89/RustRepo/15_Ownership/15_Ownership.md

 The ownership of value can be transferred by -

-1. Assigning value from one variable to another variable
+1. Assigning value of one variable to another variable
 2. Passing value  to a function
 3. Returning value from a function

-## More on Ownership
+### Assigning value of one variable to another variable

 The key selling point of rust as a language is its memory safety.Memory safety is achieved by tight control on who can use what and when restrictions.